BenjaminTuckerInstitute/Liberty/2/7/liberty.md

 *The Court.* — You have advocated revolution?

 *Gautier.* — I am of those who think that the social transformation of which we dream and from which justice must result cannot be accomplished without revolution.
 That is a fact which I establish, history in hand.
 I consider the acts at Montceau as precursory signals of revolution.
-When one secs euch cracking in the social structure, its downfall is near.
-Jut; as the revolution of '93 was preceded by three hundred minor riots, so the social revolution will be preceded by numerous disturbances.
+When one sees such cracking in the social structure, its downfall is near.
+Just as the revolution of '93 was preceded by three hundred minor riots, so the social revolution will be preceded by numerous disturbances.
 Never does the thunderbolt leap from a cloudless sky.
 Wc belong to an international party, as we have a right to do, but not to an established association.

 *The Court.* — Do you admit that you have held relations with Elisée Reclus?